Hari2855/SocialSync/README.md

 # Download apk file

-- If you want to download apk file it is in build folder [SocialSync\build\SosialSync.apk>]
+- If you want to download apk file it is in build folder [SocialSync\ApkFile\SosialSync.apk>]